 Luke Franklin ’09 (Castle Rock, CO) is pursuing a graduate degree at the Korbel School of International Studies, University of Denver.

 Merve Demirel ’08 (Istanbul, Turkey) is completing a JD at American University in Washington, D.C.

-Curran Hughes ’07 (Towson, Md.) is completing a graduate degree in developmental agriculture at the University of California–Davis.
+Curran Hughes ’07 (Towson, MD) is completing a graduate degree in developmental agriculture at the University of California–Davis.

-Eric Scheufler ’03 (Arlington Heights, Ill.) won a U.S. English language teaching assistantship in Austria, managed by the Austrian Fulbright Commission, to teach in Austrian secondary schools.
+Eric Scheufler ’03 (Arlington Heights, IL) won a U.S. English language teaching assistantship in Austria, managed by the Austrian Fulbright Commission, to teach in Austrian secondary schools.
 He is currently in graduate school at the University of Washington–Seattle.

-Lewis Thompson '02 (Lincoln, Nebraska), participated in the ACM study abroad semester and graduated with a double major in RCEES and economics.
+Lewis Thompson '02 (Lincoln, NE), participated in the ACM study abroad semester and graduated with a double major in RCEES and economics.
 He received a master's degree in economics at Saint Petersburg State University.
 He is currently a general partner at Lincoln International Fund, LP.

 Owen Kohl '02 (Wellesley, MA) received a Watson Fellowship to study in France, Senegal, Croatia, Mongolia, and Russia.
 The title of his project was “A Post-Colonial Hip-Hop Testimonial.”
 He received a PhD in anthropology at the University of Chicago, writing his dissertation on hip-hop in the former Yugoslavia.

 Emilia Simeonova '02 (Targovishte, Bulgaria), completed a PhD in economics at Columbia, and is currently assistant professor of economics at Princeton.